 Barriers to Identification of Victims

 Healthcare providers, for a variety of reasons, may fail to stop, observe, and ask questions to identify a potential victim of human trafficking.
-The absence of protocols, myths, stereotypes, biases, fear of no available resources, lack of education regarding human trafficking red flags, time constraints, lack of privacy, or an inability to separate the person from the potential trafficker all may play a part in the inability to identify victims.
-The victim declining to give a history and self-identify is a factor .
+The absence of protocols, myths, stereotypes, biases, fear of no available resources, lack of education regarding human trafficking red flags, time constraints, lack of privacy, or an inability to separate the person from the potential trafficker all may play a part in the failure to identify victims.
+The victim declining to give a history and self-identify are hindrances in identifying human trafficking.

-A patient who presents with multiple visits for a pain complaint that has no organic cause, a frequent flyer as labeled by some, may be a victim of trafficking but stereotyped and overlooked.
-Those problematic patients that present with stress-related issues on multiple visits or those who return over and over with psychological holds for overdoses or suicidal ideations may be victims of trafficking.
-Each time, there is the risk that they will be released back into the trafficking situation and victimization.
+A patient who presents with multiple visits and complains of pain that has no organic cause, a "frequent flyer" as labeled by some, may be an overlooked victim of trafficking.
+Patients who present with stress-related issues on multiple visits or who return over and over with psychological holds for overdoses or suicidal ideations may be victims of trafficking.
+They risk being released back into the trafficking situation and victimization each time.
 Providers must recognize the potential for "diagnostic overshadowing" and be attuned to their own emotions and potential for bias.
 Traffickers can pose as parents, grandparents, or spouses.
 As providers, practitioners must stop, observe, ask and respond.

-As front-line participants in the battle to combat human trafficking, healthcare workers must be aware of these potentials barriers to victim identification.
-Often, rushing from patient to patient or exam room to exam room, being caught between documentation and hands-on assessment and care, and treating patients in hallways, lobbies, or corridors adds to the potential for a missed opportunity.
+As front-line participants in the battle to combat human trafficking, healthcare workers must be aware of these potential barriers to victim identification.
+Often, providers rush from patient to patient or exam room to exam room, are caught between documentation and hands-on assessment and care, and treat patients in hallways, lobbies, or corridors.
+These practice realities add to the potential for a missed opportunity.

 Sex Trafficking Red Flags